GPS in the Desert

-Driving a Jeep or any other 4-wheel drive vehicle does not make you an expert off-road driver.
+Driving a Jeep or any other 4-wheel drive vehicle doesn't make you an expert off-road driver.
 In low 4-wheel drive, your SUV can take you places that don't seem possible, if you just keep your foot on the gas.
 Getting back is not always possible.

 There is no cell phone service in most remote desert areas.
-That means that google maps will not load on your cell phone.
-Get a printed map for the area you are going to visit and download a map that works with your smartphone's GPS.
+That means that Google maps will not load on your cell phone when you're out there.
+Get a printed map for the area you're going to visit, and download a map that works with your smartphone's GPS.
 I use the Avenza Maps app; it's a geospatial PDF, GeoPDF® and GeoTIFF reader for your Apple iOS, Android, and Windows smartphones and tablets.
 Interact with spatially referenced maps to view your location, record GPS tracks, add placemarks, and find places.

 It’s always a good idea to have two cars when exploring off-road.
 If you get stuck, it can be a life and death situation.
 You'll be glad for that second vehicle.

 Summer is not the best time to be exploring in the desert.

 Plan your trip on a topographical map and a local area map before you go.
 Try to find a write-up on the web about the area you’re visiting.
 See what others have experienced before you finish planning your own trip.

 Carry lots of water and some food.
 It takes only one mistake on a desert road to change or end your life, or that of someone traveling with you.
 Here's what happened on Black Eagle Mine Road in 2011.

 Read more about Joshua Tree NP 4X4 Roads

 - How to Turn Your Smartphone into a Survival Tool